aws-powertools/powertools-lambda-typescript/CONTRIBUTING.md

 ## Getting Started

-The following steps describe how to set up the AWS Lambda Powertools for TypeScript repository on your local machine.
+The following steps describe how to set up the Powertools for AWS Lambda (TypeScript) repository on your local machine.

 The alternative is to use a Cloud IDE like [Gitpod](https://www.gitpod.io/) or [GitHub CodeSpaces](https://github.com/features/codespaces) for your development.
 To quickly get up and running you can click one of these button to open a cloned version of this repo with all of the prerequisites and dependencies installed: